hakuhodo-technologies/scope-rl/rtbgym/README.md

 ## Usage

-We first provide an example usage of the standard and customized environment.
+We provide an example usage of the standard and customized environment.
-Then, we also describe an example workflow of online RL.
-The offline RL examples are provided in [OfflineGym's README](../README.md).
+The online/offlline RL and Off-Policy Evaluation examples are provides in [OfflineGym's README](../README.md).

 ### Standard RTBEnv